opennetworkinglab/aether-docs/onramp/gnb.rst

   can be shown by successfully running ``ping 192.168.252.3`` on the gNB.

 * **Milestone 5: Establish UE Connectivity.** Getting *5G bars* on the UE, followed by the ability to access Internet content, is the ultimate demonstration of success.
-To help diagnose problems, run the packet captures described in the Verify Network section.
+To help diagnose problems, capture the packet traces described in the :doc:`Verify Network
+  </onramp/network>` section.

 One reason for calling out this sequence of milestones is that they establish a baseline that makes it easier for the community to help